clarkk/php-cmdutils/README.md

 $Net = new \Utils\Net\Net()
   ->decode_type();  // Decode response content type like JSON to array

-//  The connection is automatically closed when keep-alive is not enabled
+//  GET request (connection is automatically closed when keep-alive is not enabled)
 $response = $Net->request('https://the-url');
 ```